Skip to main content

 When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.

-Inside the room of the last supper, you can see a mixture of Christian and Muslim elements, a Kibbalah - a traditional niche pointing the direction of prayer towards Mecca, an olive tree symbolizing the next location of Jesus after the supper, and a colon with a beautiful title of a pelican mother protecting and feeding her small chicks symbolizing Jesus protecting his disples and sacrificing himself for the sake of his witness.
+Inside the room of the Last Supper, you can see a mixture of Christian and Muslim elements, a Kibbalah - a traditional niche pointing the direction of prayer towards Mecca, an olive tree symbolizing the next location of Jesus after the supper, and a colon with a beautiful title of a pelican mother protecting and feeding her small chicks symbolizing Jesus protecting his disples and sacrificing himself for the sake of his witness.

 Room of the last supper in jerusalem